Siddardar/hack4good-frontend/README.md

   - Streamlines voucher tracking and eliminates manual administrative work.

 ### 3. Automated Report Generation
-- Provides actionable insights for administrators.
+- Delivers actionable insights for administrators.
-- Tracks inventory trends, voucher usage, and behavioral patterns.
-- Reduces time spent on generating manual reports.
+- Monitors inventory trends and product requests within any selected date range.
+- Previously used date ranges are saved and appear at the top for quick access when used again.
+- Option to export data to Excel for seamless reporting and analysis.

 ---